plan-net/core4/CONTRIBUTE.md

 Please follow these steps to have your contribution considered by the maintainers:
  1. Follow all instructions in the [template](#appendix).
  2. Follow the [styleguides](#styleguides).
- 3. Before to submit a pull:
+ 3. Before submiting a pull request:
-    - documentation should be created/updated .
-    - run [pylint](https://www.pylint.org/) over your code.
+    - create or extend suitable tests.
-    - run tests and ensure that all tests passed.
-Further information how to run test you can find in [README](README.md) file.
+    - ensure that all tests run sucecssfully.
+Further information how to run the tests can be found here: [README](README.md) file.
+    - create or update the documentation.
+    - run [pylint](https://www.pylint.org/) on your code.

  While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

+..
+What aboud needed "commit messages" for the pull request?

 ## Styleguides
 ### Git Commit Styleguides